HomeSmall BusinessIs That Directory a Link Farm?

 Warning Sign: If a directory accepts all submissions without review, charges excessive fees for instant inclusion, or contains mostly unrelated websites with keyword-stuffed anchors, you’re likely looking at a link farm.

-In contrast, reputable directories like Jasmine Web Directory implement strict editorial standards, categorise sites logically, and provide genuine value to users seeking quality resources in specific niches.
+Reputable directories like Jasmine Web Directory apply strict editorial standards, sort sites into logical categories, and help people find quality resources in specific niches.

 Quality Directory TraitsLink Farm Red Flags